stevenaeola/gitpitch/prog/js_objects/README.md

 - In other languages (e.g Java, C#) every object belongs to a *class*
     - Data values (fields) are associated with objects
-    - Behaviour (methods) are asociated with classes
+    - Behaviour (methods) are associated with classes
-- This is because things of the same type (class) can do the same things
+- Things of the same type (class) can do the same things
 - JS is more flexible: each object can define its own behaviour
 - JS allows inheritance (common behaviour) through prototypes

 - Java uses *class-based inheritance*
 - JS use *prototypal inheritance*

 ## Emulating classes in JS

-- Simple syntax ties up constructors and setting prototype
+Simple syntax ties up constructors and setting prototype

 ```
 class Ball{
       constructor(w, h, r){